-Boring wisdom; so true that it seems worn out.
-Patience to wait by the riverside helps all this to become your reality...
+Boring commonplace wisdom; so true that it seems worn out.
+Patience to wait by the riverside helps all this to serve your reality...

-Certainly there is a time for everything; all I claim does not replace doing what humans must do in their times, swimming in order not to drown, winning some whenever you can, defending yourself with a firm hand and learning to lose some without losing heart.
+Certainly there is a time for everything and some seasons do not wait; all I claim does not replace doing what humans must do to stay feet on ground in their times, swimming in order not to drown, winning some whenever you can, defending yourself with a firm hand and learning to lose some without losing heart and life.